FaithAlone.net

 However, over all of those authorities is God, and so fulfilling the commandment of "Let every soul be subject unto the higher powers" (Romans 13:1) demands that a person always chooses to obey God whenever there is a conflicting authority telling them not to.

 Naturally, this is going to cause division in families, as Christ mentions in the passages above (Matthew 10:35-37, Luke 12:51-53).
 However, God is not the root of the division.
 The division is caused by wicked, ungodly family members, who are not going to tolerate one of their family member's Christianity, because they themselves reject the Lord.
 If everyone fulfilled what the Bible demanded of them, every family would be a peaceful, loving, edifying unit.
-It's sin that causes division.
+It is sin that causes division.

 Therefore, as a general rule, children are to honor and obey their parents, wives are supposed to honor and obey their husbands, and people are supposed to honor and obey the civil authorities.
 However, all of those authorities must be utterly rejected in favor of Christ, if they ever come into conflict with what Christ commanded.